 If you want to work in Dublin, you may be wondering about job opportunities and skill shortages in the city.
 While the Covid-19 pandemic has been tough for many sectors, the Irish economy saw a 3.4% increase in GDP.
 In fact, Ireland was the only country in Europe lucky enough to experience growth in 2020.

 Ireland’s GDP has been the fastest increasing in Europe since 2017.
-And this upward trajectory is expected to continue through 2021 and 2022.
+And this upward trajectory is expected to continue through 2022.
 However, it will take employment rates some time to return to pre-pandemic levels.
 In 2019, the economy was nearly at full employment.

 But the good news is the labour market is performing well overall and there are job opportunities out there.

 Is there still a skills shortage in Ireland?

 In Dublin, FDI employment increased by 4.5% in 2020, with multinational companies like Mastercard, HubSpot, Udemy, Amazon, TikTok, Microsoft and Pfizer creating hundreds of jobs throughout the county.

 As job opportunities in Ireland quickly return, skills shortages in areas like construction, ICT and engineering are likely to make a comeback too.

 To identify the skills in demand in Ireland today, we looked to Ireland’s Skills and Labour Market Research Unit, as well as the Government’s list of occupations that are in critically short supply.
 If your job title appears on this list, you can apply for a critical skills permit which provides immigrants with preferential treatment.